Migrating from TriLib 1 to TriLib 2

 TriLib 2 uses different approaches to load models from custom data sources:

-• First, it doesn't work with byte arrays, specifically anymore.
-TriLib 2 works with Stream data reading.
+• First, TriLib 2 works with Stream data reading.

 • Second, any external resource the model uses has to be loaded using a class inheriting the ExternalDataMapper class.